usmqe/usmqe-testdoc/web/alerting/glusternative_bitrot.rst

 Setup
 =====

 #.
-You need a gluster volume (no gluster volume usmqe team uses right now
+You need a gluster volume.
-   seem to work, see :rhbz:`1516484`)
 #.
 Enable bitrot detection on the volume.
 On one of storage nodes, run:

    .. code-block:: console